OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-05.md

 ## Judges 5:19

-> “Kings came, they fought,
+> “Kings came and fought,
-> the kings of Canaan fought at Taanach,
+> the kings of Canaan battled at Taanach,
 > by the waters of Megiddo;
 > they took no plunder of silver.

 ## Judges 5:20

-> From the heavens, the stars fought,
+> From the heavens, the stars joined the battle,
-> from their courses, they fought against Sisera.
+> from their paths, they fought against Sisera.

 ## Judges 5:21